Home Assistant: Setting up the Aqara FP2 Presence Sensor

 10. After you are happy with the room mapping, in the upper right corner tap the square and save the room as a template.
 Enter a name and take a picture of the location of the FP2 for future reference.
 Exact positioning is key.

-11. When, not if, you tweak the room map make sure you periodically take a snapshot and make it a template.
+11. If you tweak the room map make sure you periodically take a snapshot and make it a template.
 You can easily delete old templates, or switch back and forth if you want to try different placement of objects.
 If you ever hard reset the FP2, your map will disappear unless you made it a template.
 Back it up!

 Aqara Home App Fine Tuning Tips

 1. Exit the room multiple times and ensure that the app clears your presence indicator on the map.
-If not, you can tap on the three dots in the upper left on the main screen of the room map, select More Settings, then tap Reset next to Reset Absence State.
-Wait 15-30 seconds before re-entering the room.
+If not, you can tap on the three dots in the upper left on the main screen of the room map, select Device Settings, then tap AI learning.
+Tap Start Learning.
+Wait 30 seconds before re-entering the room.

-2. On the same screen as the Reset option in tip #1, you can fine tune various settings such as sensitivity, distance, and working mode.
+2. On the Device Settings screen you can also fine tune various settings such as sensitivity and distance.
 Modify as needed.

 3. Within each zone you can customize the sensitivity.
 I used High in my office and that worked very well.